ezhang17/wildfire-analysis/README.md

 ### Data

 #### Raw Data
 Wildfire data - Initial wildfire dataset retrieved from [USGS here](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
-We use the `USGS_Wildland_Fire_Combined_Dataset.json` file found in the GeoJSON Files zip folder.
-This dataset is not included in the repository due to its size.
+We use the `USGS_Wildland_Fire_Combined_Dataset.json` file found in the GeoJSON Files zip file.
+This file is not included in the repository due to its size.

 AQI data - Daily Air Quality Index data is retrieved using the EPA's [AQS API](https://aqs.epa.gov/aqsweb/documents/data_api.html).